HiddenRamblings/TagMo/README.md

 # Submitting Issues:

 * The stable and testing branches contain the latest features, but some may be incomplete.
-If you see progress being made on that feature or ones related to it, make sure to update to the latest version and allow at least 24 hours before reporting.
-The exception would be a fatal issue (makes the app completely unusable).
+If you see related progress, make sure to allow at least 24 hours before reporting.
+The exception is a fatal issue (TagMo becomes completely unusable).
 * If you have a suggestion, feel free to submit it with the appropriate labels (ie. enhancement).
-Much like reporting a new issue, please make sure to allow enough time to verifywhat you are about to request is not currently in progress.
-The exception would be requested feedback.
+Much like reporting a new issue, make sure to allow enough time before suggesting changes.
+The exception is requested feedback.
 * Duplicate issues will be closed without warning and future comments on the duplicate will be disregarded.
 A link to the issue is duplicates will be provided upon closure.

 # Features: